haxiomic/html-text-to-canvas/README.md

 Another approach is to first convert the html to SVG, embedding fonts and images before drawing the SVG to canvas – this is more fully featured but more complex.
 For example: https://github.com/bubkoo/html-to-image

+Be aware this approach only draws text.
+For backgrounds, borders, images and other styling you will need to use an approach like [html-to-image](https://github.com/bubkoo/html-to-image)

 [Live demo](https://haxiomic.github.io/html-text-to-canvas/demo.html)

 -----